mrbid/USTOR-160/README.md

+USTOR - A Linux/C solution for Tracking UID's and Unique Capping.

-IDFA - a unique user id
+Term: IDFA - a unique user id

 This will allow accurate and high performance for low cost single-server rtb and dsp solutions, there is no set time for IDFA expirary as it is automatic,